osexpert/CosmosTime/README.md

 Parsing "local" times are never allowed without also providing the offset\time zone.
 Converting from DateTime etc. are never allower without also providing the offset\time zone.
 Basically, it means that "local" time\"local" time zone is never used for any logic in CosmosTime.

-Point also to only support ISO 8601 for parse and formatting.
+Aim to only support ISO 8601 for parse and formatting.

-Also a goal is to make parsing and formatting more restricted:
+Aim to make parsing and formatting more restricted:

 Parsing: